CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/api-usage/api-overview.rst

 Thread Safety
 ^^^^^^^^^^^^^

 The vast majority of Phoenix 6 can be considered thread safe with a few exception.
-Primarily, objects that are represented as Plain Data Storage (PDS) are not thread safe.
-These include:
+Thread safe objects include:

 - ``StatusSignal`` objects (including the implicit device getters)
+   * Users may instead clone or copy the object to get a unique object for a given thread.

 - ``Config`` objects
    * E.g. setters such as ``setPosition()``
    * Does **not** include the configurators